Bundle Data

 Multi-source bundling allows the user to specify individual source directories for each data type.

 Data source directories can be added on a per-flight basis.
 This allows GRAWs to contain data from multiple UAV flights.
 This feature is used when, for example, a large field requires multiple individual flights to obtain a complete dataset.
 These individual flight datasets, or flights, can be bundled together and processed simultaneously for a combined output.
-The multi-flight bundling feature is not meant to contain time-series data of the same area.

 A detailed description of the required files for each data type is given below.